 in a separate file.
 By convention, any table reader will never read more records

-transaction size is only limited by the available disk space.
+the table, the transaction size is only limited by the available disk space.

 Once all data is appended, QuestDB

-commit() ensures that the
+commit() ensures that the transaction count

-updated atomically both in multi-threaded and multi-process environments.
+is updated atomically both in multi-threaded and multi-process environments.
 It

 does so lock-free to ensure minimal impact on concurrent reads.